 But again, this is the exception, not the rule.
-Lake trout are typically brownish grey in color and have cream-colored spots on their bodies that become more prominent during spawning.
+Lake trout are typically brownish-grey in color and have cream-colored spots on their bodies that become more prominent during spawning.

-Known by a variety of names including grey trout, paperbellies and salmon trout, they are quite popular in Canada and the Northern United States.
+Known by a variety of names, including grey trout, paper bellies, and salmon trout, they are quite popular in Canada and the Northern United States.

 THE BEST EQUIPMENT

-That being said, when jigging for lake trout, you will probably want to use a baitcast reel rather than a spinner, mainly because the baitcast will drop the lure more quickly than the spinner.
+That being said when jigging for lake trout, you will probably want to use a baitcasting reel rather than a spinner, mainly because the bait cast will drop the lure more quickly than the spinner.

-Lake trout have very keen eyesight, so you might consider a fluorocarbon line rather than a monofilament since it sinks more quickly and is less visible under water.
+Lake trout have very keen eyesight, so you might consider a fluorocarbon line rather than a monofilament since it sinks more quickly and is less visible underwater.

 If you are using lures for jigging, try the lighter ones, especially gold and silver spoons, which work very well when coupled with live bait.

 Plastic-tipped and pink jigs also work well.
 Some time-tested favorites include Little Cleos, William’s Warblers, and the Johnson Silver Minnow.

-Finally, if you’re fishing in unfamiliar waters and are serious about finding lake trout, you may want to invest in a depth finder, especially if you are doing late season fishing, when the lake trout retreat to lower depths.
+Finally, if you’re fishing in unfamiliar waters and are serious about finding lake trout, you may want to invest in a depth finder, especially if you are doing late-season fishing when the lake trout retreat to lower depths.

 As mentioned above, lake trout prefer the cold northern waters.
-They also thrive in water that is well oxygenated, so look for lakes that are spring fed and not stagnant.
+They also thrive in water that is well-oxygenated, so look for lakes that are spring fed and not stagnant.

-Most of the time, you won’t find lake trout too close to shore so plan to spend your time fishing from a boat.
+Most of the time, you won’t find lake trout too close to shore, so plan to spend your time fishing from a boat.

 Lake trout are adaptive eaters, meaning that they will tend to adjust their diet according to the available food sources.